fingerskier/manthra/README.md

 # Manthra
 `considerable careful crafty compositions`

+Patience is bitter, but its fruit is sweet.
+  Aristotle

 Reason is and ought only to be the slave of the passions.
   David Hume